 Why Regular Plumbing Maintenance Saves Money

-Regular plumbing maintenance is one of the smartest investments to consider for your home.
-It protects your property, improves efficiency, and reduces long-term repair costs.
+According to the EPA WaterSense program, household leaks waste nearly one trillion gallons of water every year in the United States.
+Routine inspections can detect leaks early and prevent serious damage.
 In this article, we will explain how preventative plumbing care saves money and why working with experienced professionals, like Brimer Plumbing can make all the difference.

 The True Cost of Plumbing Emergencies

-A minor pipe leak behind a wall may seem harmless at first.
-Over time, it can cause:
+Most major plumbing failures begin as small, unnoticed issues.
+A minor pipe leak behind a wall may appear harmless at first, but over time it can cause significant damage including:

 • Water damage to drywall and flooring